jfcloutier/jfcloutier.github.io/_posts/2015-11-04-cqrs_elixir_phoenix.markdown

 date:   2015-11-04 13:37:24 -0500
 categories: jekyll update
 ---

+Wherein I describe how easy it was to implement the CQRS pattern in Elixir.

 I am currently implementing a REST API for a California startup (it's all very hush hush).

 Since I could pick my own tools, I gleefully chose [Elixir](http://elixir-lang.org) and the [Phoenix Framework](http://http://www.phoenixframework.org/).